karthikathota/sql/Readme.md

 # SQL

+- SQL is used to work on RDBMS.
+- SQL is a declarative( User specifies what should be done rather than how it should be done).
 - SQL stands for Structured Query Language
 - It is the Language that is used to access database and manage it.
 - It is maily of rows and columns scheme